-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-Geographical factors School's response • The school is isolated, with We teach about road safety. one lane that leads to a small We promote use of helmets and safe cycling. car park.Some children cycle to • Some children cycle to school.
-Social and economic factors School's response High deprivation and anti- We teach pupils about personal safety and making the right social behaviour within the village. decisions to keep themselves safe regarding their behaviour beyond school.
-Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing. • The Police and the Fire Service is invited in to talk to our children.
+Geographical factors School's response The school is in a rural location on a main road that links two local villages.
+We teach about road safety.
+We promote use of helmets and safe use of bikes and scooters.
+Social and economic factors School's response Some anti-social behaviour within the local village.
+A mix of high deprivation within the local village and new private housing estates.
+We teach pupils about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
+Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
+The Police and the Fire Service are invited in to talk to our children.
 Peer group factors School's response Children have older siblings who may be influential to younger family members.
 Our curriculum teaches pupils about the issue of 'peer pressure'.
 Pupils engage in different scenarios and are given choices to make through role play.
 Pupils are taught to be confident and assertive through our RRSHE curriculum.
 They are taught strategies in response to various scenarios.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage our pupils to talk about their worries through the use of The Colour Monster in Class 1, or through the use of Worry monsters / boxes in other classes.
 Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, pupils are taught about online safety every term.
 Every pupil has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.
 Parents are invited to an annual information meeting.
-Newsletters are used to update parents and carers on relevant issues. • Communications are sent in response to topical concerns that arise.
+Newsletters are used to update parents and carers on relevant issues.
+Communications are sent in response to topical concerns that arise.